This post may contain affiliate links. Please read my full disclosure for information.

 Now I save money by buying them when they are on sale.
 Washing them, cutting them up, and sticking them in freezer bags, so in the future when I need fresh herbs I don’t need to go out and buy them at regular price (especially in the off-season when prices go up).

-I now look for sales and buy all my chicken in bulk.
+I now wait for sales and buy all my chicken in bulk.
 When I get home from the store I simply split them up into portion sizes and freeze them.

 We used to love having flavoured coffee creamer in our coffee, but I soon realized how expensive they really are.
 Now I just buy plain old half and half cream for our coffee and we can sweeten it with sugar, or honey.
 Or, dare I say, nothing at all!